 A Roth IRA is an excellent estate planning tool.
 You can pass the tax-free benefits to your beneficiaries when the cows do come home.
-If you’re able to do regular annual conversions in your forties, fifties, even sixties, and leave some to your heirs in your ripe old age, the beneficiaries get to take the distributions based on their life expectancy.
-In reality, a Roth could provide fifty plus years of tax-free growth and distributions.
+If you can do regular annual conversions in your forties, fifties, or even sixties and leave some to your heirs in your ripe old age, the beneficiaries get to take the distributions based on their life expectancy.
+In reality, a Roth could provide fifty-plus years of tax-free growth and distributions.

 Too good to be true?

-If you convert a $150,000 to a Roth IRA and you and your spouse have $125,000 of earned income, then you’ll report $275,000 of income on your tax return.
-If the conversion is too large, you’ll end up in a higher tax bracket.
+If you convert $150,000 to a Roth IRA and you and your spouse have $125,000 of earned income, then you’ll report $275,000 of income on your tax return.
+You’ll be in a higher tax bracket if the conversion is too large.
 A substantial single-year Roth conversion can defeat the purpose of a Roth conversion.

 Paying the piper

-The question becomes where do the funds come from to pay the taxes?
+The question becomes, where do the funds come from to pay the taxes?
 The one place you want to avoid is out of the converted funds.
 That is counterproductive.
-You’ll have less left in the account to grow tax-free and, if you are under 59½, you’ll also incur the 10% penalty on the amount you don’t convert to the Roth IRA.
-If you don’t have the funds to pay the taxes from another source, you shouldn’t convert!
+You’ll have less left in the account to grow tax-free, and if you are under 59½, you’ll also incur the 10% penalty on the amount you don’t convert to the Roth IRA.
+If you don’t have the funds to pay taxes from another source, you shouldn’t convert!

-If you convert funds, you have to wait five years to withdraw the conversion amount, or you’ll face a 10% penalty.
+If you convert funds, you must wait five years to withdraw the conversion amount or face a 10% penalty.
 The 5-year rule applies to each Roth conversion.
 If you make multiple conversions over different years, each conversion will have its own 5-year period.

-The bottom line, if you withdraw converted money within five, or even ten years, you probably shouldn’t have converted in the first place.
+The bottom line is if you withdraw converted money within five or even ten years, you probably shouldn’t have converted in the first place.
 A Roth conversion is like a fine wine; it improves with age.
 The longer it soaks up the tax-free flavors, the better it tastes when you pop the cork!

 Partial Roth conversions – Wash, Rinse, Repeat

 The coolest part of Roth conversions is that they don’t have to be all-or-nothing.
 Conversions can occur over multiple years.
-In fact, regular conversions several years in a row are the best way to amplify the tax savings.
-If you convert enough each year to remain within your current tax bracket, while at the same time, whittling down your IRA/401(k) balances, you can avoid the higher tax bracket today and in the future when it’s time for your RMDs.
+In fact, regular conversions several years in a row are the best way to amplify tax savings.
+If you convert each year enough to remain within your current tax bracket while at the same time, whittling down your IRA/401(k) balances, you can avoid the higher tax bracket today and in the future when it’s time for your RMDs.

 Roth conversion do-over is no more

 Previously, before the Tax Cuts and Jobs Act of 2017, if you inadvertently pushed yourself into a higher bracket by converting too much, you were allowed a do-over, officially called a Roth recharacterization.
-I allowed any Roth conversion amount or partial amount to get moved back to a traditional IRA by April 15 or October 15th if you’ve filed for an extension.
+It allowed any Roth conversion or partial amount to be moved back to a traditional IRA by April 15 or October 15th if you’ve filed for an extension.
 It was a re-do.

-The do-over is has been eliminated by the TCJA2017.
+The do-over has been eliminated by the TCJA 2017.
 It’s important that you now have to sit down with your advisor in December to determine how much you should convert.
 The new rule of thumb for a Roth conversion is to go lower to give yourself a little leeway to prevent the higher tax bracket.